Storyline Genealogy · Documentary Biography Series

 The Generational Care Pattern

 Ann raises Margaret and Mary after George dies.
 Mary F. MacKinney raises Elizabeth and Mary Agnes after both parents die.
-Elizabeth is present at 12 Elm Road when Mary Agnes and Joseph die in January 1924.
+Elizabeth may have been present at 12 Elm Road when Mary Agnes and Joseph die in January 1924.
 Eighteen-year-old Lillian Robertson raises her siblings.
 Each loss produced a keeper.
 None of these women chose the role.
 All of them stepped into it.

 03